 An inland counterpart to The Bluffs with square tees and greens paying homage to golden-age architecture.
 Walking only.

-The property between the South Course and The Bluffs shares a clubhouse and practice facilities, making it straightforward to play both courses in a single visit.
-Green fees of $150 to $225 position the South Course slightly below The Bluffs, and the two courses together make Arcadia Bluffs a compelling multi-day destination.
-A golfer who plays both layouts in consecutive days experiences two fundamentally different interpretations of the game on the same property, which is a rare offering in American public golf.
+At $150 to $225, the South sits a notch below The Bluffs.
+The two courses together make Arcadia a destination on its own, and that is the right way to think about the spend.
+A golfer who plays both layouts on consecutive days experiences two fundamentally different interpretations of the game on the same property, which is rare in American public golf.

 Hillside layout with panoramic views of Torch Lake, one of the clearest inland lakes in the United States.
 Twenty-five minutes from Traverse City.